Former Staff

 Research Assistant

-Cihan is the assistant of Jun.-Prof. Julia Binter and supports her in all aspects of her work by conducting literature research, project and teaching assistance.
+Cihan was an assistant of Jun.-Prof. Julia Binter and supported her by conducting literature research, project and teaching assistance.
 His research interest lie within the triangle of art history, museology and decolonization.

 Raquel Cortés Mora